JudahK96/Agentic-AI-Reconciliation-Governance-AWS/README.md

 # Agentic-AI-Reconciliation-Governance-AWS
 ## Objective
-This lab demonstrates how to design and implement an **agentic, event-driven AI system** for **data reconciliation, governance, and exception triage** using fully managed AWS services.
+This lab demonstrates how to design and implement an agentic, event-driven AI system for **data reconciliation, governance, and exception triage using fully managed AWS services.
-The goal was not to build a demo model, but to show **production-oriented decision-making**: separating deterministic data processing from AI reasoning, enforcing security best practices, enabling observability, and exposing results through an API that could support a real UI.
+The goal was not to build a demo model, but to show production-oriented decision-making: separating deterministic data processing from AI reasoning, enforcing security best practices, enabling observability, and exposing results through an API that could support a real UI.
-This design mirrors real enterprise use cases in **financial services, compliance, and operations**, where explain-ability, auditability, and cost control matter as much as AI capability.
+This design mirrors real enterprise use cases in financial services, compliance, and operations, where explain-ability, auditability, and cost control matter as much as AI capability.

 ### Problem Statement
 Organizations routinely need to reconcile data across multiple systems (e.g., source vs. target, upstream vs. downstream).
 As data volume and system complexity grow, traditional reconciliation approaches begin to fail.